-As mentioned above, classes are scheduled in the morning and in the afternoon, once school hours are in the morning and in the afternoon.
+As mentioned before, classes are scheduled in the morning and in the afternoon, once school hours are in the morning and in the afternoon.

-The method starts with classes, which students have basic notions of scientific methodology in a language adapted to the students' age (as much as possible).
-STEM subjects, are combined with visits and lectures, which are followed by challenging problem-based classes to challenge the students to look for different ways to see and to solve problems.
+The method starts with classes, which teach basic notions of scientific methodology in a language adapted to the students' age.
+STEM subjects, are combined with visits and lectures, which are followed by challenging problem-based classes.

-Even the smallest detail of the classes are carefully examined and established, the disposal of the desks and the computer classes in different levels, besides the content in order to induce them to look at different options for their professional life, than what seems to be just arts, biology and letters.
+Even the smallest detail of the classes were carefully taken into account, the disposal of the desks and the computer classes in different levels, besides the content in order to induce them to look at different options for their professional life, than what seems to be just arts, biology and letters.